Become a Certified Rug Appraiser!

 9. TERMINOLOGY - Know the meaning of such words as: “abrash”, “dry rot”, “painted”,“Aubusson”, “guI”, etc.

-** Check the glossaries in the back of the books from the RECOMMENDED READING LIST for more terminology. **
+** Check the glossaries in the back of the books from the RECOMMENDED READING LIST BELOW for more terminology. **

 TEST CONTENT INFORMATION – SAMPLE QUESTION